Commissioning differently

 - Employment and ongoing support for neurodiverse individuals are major gaps in provision.

-4. Issues with Commissioning and Retendering Processes
+4. Issues with commissioning and retendering processes

 - Competitive tendering prioritises cost-cutting over quality, making it harder for smaller, high-quality providers to compete.